nmelihsensoy/LbryDot/README.md

 #### CustomAppContext

-Initiates database connection and unit of work, stores app context.
-Provides database connection and unit of work access to the services.
+Initiates database connection, stores UnitOfWork, stores logged users and system parameters.
+Provides UnitOfWork access to the services.
+One instance of CustomAppContext is initialized at the start and carried over to services.

 #### Services

 Services are created here.
 Service is a operation logic provider for entities.
 Validators are used here.

-#### Validation
+#### Validators

 Validators are created here.
-Validator is a summary of a validation rules for a Entity.
-[FluentValidation]() is used.
+Validator is a sum of validation rules for an Entity.
+[FluentValidation](https://www.nuget.org/packages/FluentValidation/) is used.

 ### DataLayer